 - Bay Yul Langdra Nye (སྦས་ཡུལ་གླང་བྲག་གནས) in Wangduephordang.
 Phub Dorji Wang.
 February 20, 2019.
 Last accessed in 7 December 2019.

-Bhutan is exotic country in Himalaya, with extremely well preserved natural heritage and rich, well maintained local culture.
+Bhutan is an exotic country in the Himalayas, with an extremely well preserved natural heritage and rich, well-maintained local culture.

-Nearly every place in Bhutan is beautiful with its countless tall waterfalls, unique ecosystems and species – most of these are little known.
-Exciting discoveries are waiting us!
-The same can be said about the prehistory: Bhutan has thousands of megaliths and scientists have not seen most of them.
+Nearly every place in Bhutan is beautiful with its countless tall waterfalls, unique ecosystems, and species – most of these are little known.
+The same can be said about prehistory: Bhutan has thousands of megaliths and scientists have not seen most of them.

 First published in 1993, Stephanie Kaza’s heartfelt book helped thousands of readers kindle a sense of spiritual connection through communing with our ancient relatives – trees.
 Shambhala Publications is proud to reissue this book, with a beautiful new cover and a new Introduction by the author.